 There are currently around 5,000 RTOs in Australia today.
 Each of them employs trainers and assessors who specialise in delivering vocational education for specific industries.
-This means that there is likely to be an RTO that offers courses for the industry you are interested or have experience in, whether it be child care, hairdressing, bookkeeping or many others.
+This means that there is likely to be an RTO that offers courses for the industry you are interested in or have experience in, whether it be child care, hairdressing, bookkeeping, or many others.

 What do RTO Trainers and Assessors do?

 Trainers at an RTO don’t only teach courses, but also check if their students know how to perform certain skills.
 Instead of assigning letter grades, you assess if they are competent or not yet competent.
 To do this, you will make use of techniques like assigning hands-on projects, written questions, and even problem-solving scenarios.
 The Certificate IV in Training and Assessment is the minimum qualification these RTOs require.

 You can check out the full list of RTOs in Australia by going to the official database website.